inthefabric/Weaver/README.md

 SendGremlinRequest(q.Script, q.Params);
 ```

+#### Gremlin Table Support

+Weaver provides support for the Gremlin `table` step.
+Table columns are defined using Weaver's `AsColumn()` step, which support property-selection and customized scripts.
+Weaver's `Table()` step automatically builds the column clousures using the information provided in the `AsColumn()` steps.

 #### Titan-Specific Functionality

 As of build 0.5.2, `Weaver.Titan` project provides a variety of functionality that is specific to Titan.
 This includes: